danbovey/danbovey.uk/_posts/blog/2015-12-28-making-the-perfect-header-with-position-sticky-and-headroom.js.md

 <p data-height="500" data-theme-id="12992" data-slug-hash="bEYwZQ" data-default-tab="result" data-user="danbovey" class='codepen'>See the Pen <a href='http://codepen.io/danbovey/pen/bEYwZQ/'>Making the perfect header with position:sticky and headroom.js</a> by Dan Bovey (<a href='http://codepen.io/danbovey'>@danbovey</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

+>Something to note is that I haven't done anything when you reach mobile and the nav starts stacking.
+Going down the route of the hamburger menu wouldn't be so perfect as it's so controversial.
+In the example you could stack the links but IRL there's going to be more than 5 navigation items.

-Go visit the full [project on CodePen](http://codepen.io/danbovey/pen/bEYwZQ) and give it some love!
+Go visit the full [project on CodePen](http://codepen.io/danbovey/pen/bEYwZQ) and give it some love/make a hamburger fork/make it even more perfect!